A. The fifth trumpet brings demonic locusts from the bottomless pit.

 i.
 But who is this star?
 Suggestions have included Nero, a fallen angel, an evil spirit, Satan, the Word of God, a good angel, or even Jesus Himself.

 c.
-To him was given the key to the bottomless pit: That this star is fallen makes us associate him with Satan, or another high ranking evil angelic being.
+To him was given the key to the bottomless pit: That this star is fallen makes us associate him with Satan, or another high-ranking evil angelic being.
 But the fact that he is given the key to the bottomless pit makes us not want to associate him with Satan.
-The idea that Satan is the “master of hell” is foreign to the rest of the Scriptures.
-He will be hell’s victim, not ruler.
+The idea that Satan is the master of hell is foreign to the rest of Scripture.
+He will be hell's victim, not ruler.

 i.
 At the same time, we notice that the key is given to this being, and that it is given at a specific time and for a specific purpose that furthers God's plan.
 This angel - evil or good - serves God's purpose, even if he does not intend to.

 d.
-Where is the bottomless pit?
-The most straightforward answer is that it is in the center of the earth, because there, one might say that all is “top” and nothing is “bottom.”
-But the “bottomlessness” of the pit may be symbolic.
+The bottomless pit: Some wonder where this is.
+The most straightforward answer is that it is in the center of the earth, because there, one might say that all is "top" and nothing is "bottom."
+However, some think that the bottomless nature of the pit is symbolic.

 i.
 The abyssos is a prison for certain demons (Luke 8:31, 2 Peter 2:4, and Jude 6).
 This is probably the same place as this bottomless pit.
 More generally, this place is considered the realm of the dead, the same as Hades (Romans 10:7).